 The past 12 months has seen a number of areas of improvement which are bringing benefits to our patients.
 We have seen no avoidable Grade 4 Pressure Ulcers during the year, and we were also below our target for avoidable Grade 3 Pressure Ulcers.
 This is important, because pressure ulcers can result in complications which can delay or threaten a patient's recovery.
 We have also reduced the number of falls resulting in serious harm-those which lead to fractured hips-by around a third, which is really positive.
-The Trust also continues to perform well in infection prevention and control; for example we had just one recorded cases of MRSA bacteraemia, which came at the beginning of the year.
+The Trust also continues to perform well in infection prevention and control; we had just one recorded cases of MRSA bacteraemia, which came at the beginning of the year, and 18 cases of Clostridium difficile (C.diff), below our target of 25.